Protecting the “Grand Canyon of the Eel River”

 This project was completed with the help and support of Governor Newsom, Secretary of Natural Resources Crowfoot, the Center for Biological Diversity, the California Wildlife Conservation Board and the California State Coastal Conservancy.

-At this time the Fund is focused on reimbursing the Packard Foundation so their loan can be used for other worthwhile projects.
+At this time The Conservation Fund is focused on reimbursing the Packard Foundation so this loan capital can be used for other worthwhile projects.
 We are actively fundraising to pay back that loan and ensure Lone Pine Ranch remains protected forever under TWC’s ownership.
 To support this effort, please contact Samaria Jaffe.

 Photo credits (from top of page): Hall & Hall